vanshhpatil/Usability.hub/README.md

-Creating a clone of UsabilityHub using HTML and CSS involves replicating the visual design and layout of the platform.
-This project helps in understanding web design principles, enhancing skills in front-end development, and practicing responsive design techniques.
+This project is a responsive front-end clone of **UsabilityHub**, built using **HTML and CSS**.
+It focuses on replicating the original platform’s visual design, layout structure, and user interface to strengthen front-end development skills.
+Through this project, I practiced modern web design principles, responsive layouts, and clean UI implementation.